beacon-biosignals/Legolas.jl/docs/src/arrow-concepts.md

 Arrow tables which include this field are considered to "support Legolas schema discovery" and are referred to as "Legolas-discoverable", since Legolas consumers may employ this field to automatically match the table against available application-layer Legolas schema definitions.

-If present, the `legolas_schema_qualified` field's value must be a [fully qualified schema identifier](@ref schema_identifier_specification).
+If present, the `legolas_schema_qualified` field's value must be a [fully qualified schema version identifier](@ref schema_version_identifier_specification).

 ## Arrow File Naming Conventions

-When writing a Legolas-discoverable Arrow table to a file, prefer using the file extension `*.<unqualified schema name>.arrow`.
-For example, if the file's table's Legolas schema is `baz.supercar@1>bar.automobile@1`, use the file extension `*.baz.supercar.arrow`.
+When writing a Legolas-discoverable Arrow table to a file, prefer using the file extension `*.<schema name>.arrow`.
+For example, if the file's table's full Legolas schema version identifier is `baz.supercar@1>bar.automobile@1`, use the file extension `*.baz.supercar.arrow`.